Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

 \subsection{Comparison with the Coma Cluster Counterpart in the SLOW Simulations}

+We now compare our observed GLF with predictions from cosmological simulations.
+Such a comparison can provide useful context for interpreting the shape and normalization of the GLF, but it is not straightforward.
+Simulations usually do not provide a direct analogue of the observed cluster, and GLFs or GSMFs are typically measured per volume rather than per projected area, as in observations.
+For example, \citet{Negri2022} present the GLF of massive clusters in the Cluster-EAGLE simulation within a sphere of the virial radius.
+They report a significantly flatter faint-end slope in the $g$ band, with $\alpha=-1.32\pm0.01$.

+While this selection is physically meaningful, it is not directly comparable to observations, as the distances of individual galaxies cannot be determined accurately enough to apply the same spherical selection cut.
+Furthermore, our survey covers a significantly smaller region than enclosed by the virial radius, despite being the Coma cluster GLF survey with the largest area coverage.
+We therefore compare our GLF to a simulation selected to match our observational conditions as closely as possible, namely by using the same projected region through a constrained simulated counterpart of the Coma cluster.

-As a direct reference for our results from numerical simulations, we employ a set of constrained zoom-in simulations (\textbf{LO}cal \textbf{WE}b \textbf{R}esimulations with \textbf{D}ynamical friction and \textbf{E}xtended bla\textbf{CK} hole \textbf{S}pin model, \citet{Seidelinprep,sorce2015,sorce2018}) obtained from the SLOW constrained simulations of the Local Universe \citep{Dolag2023,Hernandez2024}.
+As a direct reference for our results from numerical simulations, we employ a set of constrained zoom-in simulations (\textbf{LO}cal \textbf{WE}b \textbf{R}esimulations with \textbf{D}ynamical friction and \textbf{E}xtended bla\textbf{CK} hole \textbf{S}pin model, LOWERDECKS; B. A. Seidel et al., in prep.; J. G. Sorce et al. 2015; J. G. Sorce 2018) obtained from the SLOW constrained simulations of the Local Universe \citep{Dolag2023,Hernandez2024}.
 These zoom-in simulations use a modernized version of the Magneticum model \citep{Dolag2025,steinborn2015}, adding spin-coupled AGN feedback \citep{sala2023,salathesis} and an improved prescription for dynamical friction \citep{damiano2024}.
 The high resolution zoom-in region ($m_\ast=2.6\times10^6M_\odot$) used in this work is constructed from a stable Lagrangian region \citep{Seidel2024} around the well-constrained Coma\footnote{For an alternative re-simulation of the Coma cluster see \citet{malavasi2023}, based on the same constraints, Nr.
 8 from the CLONES set \citep{sorce2015}.} counterpart in the SLOW simulation.
-We place a mock observer at the optimized observer position from \citet{Dolag2023} and select an identical FOV size in order to mimic the observation as closely as possible.
+We place a mock observer at the optimized observer position from \citet{Dolag2023}.
+Since the positions of the constrained clusters do not exactly match the positions of their real world counterparts \citep{Hernandez2024,Seidel2024}, we choose the FOV in the simulation in such a way, that the physical size of the observed region ($\mathrm{2.00Mpc \times 2.00Mpc}$) is reproduced.

 To ensure completeness for the simulated GLF, we adapt a lower magnitude cutoff of $M=-15.5\,g'\,\mathrm{mag}$ that is set slightly above the stellar mass cut of $5\times10^8M_\odot$ we applied due to the mass resolution of the simulation.
 This can be seen in Figure \ref{stelrel}.